PR TOOLS & FAQS

 The power of multimedia is unrivaled.
 The question is, are you wielding it?
 Why not let APO Group help?
 It’s time for your Africa-related press release to make a greater impact!

-Nicolas Pompigne-Mognard is the Founder & Chairman of APO Group (http://apo-opa.com), the sole press release distribution service dedicated to Africa and the global leader in media relations relating to Africa.
+Nicolas Pompigne-Mognard is the Founder & Chairman of APO Group (https://apo-opa.com), the sole press release distribution service dedicated to Africa and the global leader in media relations relating to Africa.
 Used by some of the world’s largest companies, PR agencies, institutions and organisations, APO Africa Wire has a potential reach of 600 million.
 Contact: ceo@apo-opa.org Twitter: @apo_source

 How to save on a press conference budget in Africa?